 “Mistwood” dress, $258 by Majorelle; revolve.com

-For more engagement advice and tips, shop 20 white dresses for pre-wedding events and appointments, read a wedding planner's tips on what to do once you get engaged, and learn what to decide in the first few days of wedding planning.
+For more engagement advice and tips, shop 20 white dresses for pre-wedding events and appointments, read a wedding planner's tips on what to do once you get engaged, start thinking about your first anniversary gift ideas, and learn what to decide in the first few days of wedding planning.